 How to Extend Dynamic Volumes with MiniTool Partition Wizard

-We have said Windows Disk Management have difficulties in expanding system volume, boot volume, mirrored volume, striped volume and RAID 5 volume, so the following demonstrations will focus on solving these problems.
+We have said Windows Disk Management have difficulties in expanding system volume, mirrored volume, striped volume and RAID 5 volume, so the following demonstrations will focus on solving these problems.

+Step 3.
 The green handle in this interface represents volume D, and to shorten the handle by dragging the left triangle rightwards will generate an unallocated space on the left side of volume D (namely right contiguous to volume C).
-Then, click “OK” to go back to the main interface below:
+Then, click OK to go back to the main interface below.

 Extend Mirrored Volume in MiniTool Partition Wizard

-In Partition Wizard we can increase space of mirrored volume without breaking the mirror, and detailed steps are shown below:
+In Partition Wizard you can increase space of mirrored volume without breaking the mirror, and detailed steps are shown below.

-Here as long as we lengthen the “yellow” handle we can increase the capacity of the mirrored volume.
-Then, click “OK” to go back to the main window of Partition Wizard:
+Step 3.
+Here as long as you lengthen the yellow handle you can increase the capacity of the mirrored volume.
+Then, click OK to go back to the main window of Partition Wizard.

-Now we can see the capacity of volume I becomes 56.09GB from the original 19.53GB, but this is a preview effect only.
-Therefore, we need to click “Apply” button to make all these changes applied.
-Tip: doing this operation will also require us to restart computer to protect data.
+Step 4.
+Now you can see the capacity of volume has increased, but this is a preview effect only.
+Therefore, you need to click Apply button to make all these changes applied.

 Enlarge Striped and RAID 5 Volume in MiniTool Partition Wizard

-Steps to extend RAID 5 volume are nearly the same as those to expand striped volume, so here we just take increasing striped volume size for example.
+Steps to extend RAID 5 volume are nearly the same as those to expand striped volume, so here you just take increasing striped volume size for example.

-Like extending a mirrored volume, we can lengthen the “purple” handle to enlarge a striped volume, and then click “OK” to continue.
+Step 3.
+Like extending a mirrored volume, you can lengthen the purple handle to enlarge a striped volume, and then click OK to continue.

-From all demonstrations above we know MiniTool Partition Wizard does much better in extending dynamic volumes than Windows snap-in Disk Management utility.
-But before using this program, users need to know something about it.
+From all demonstrations above you know MiniTool Partition Wizard does much better in extending dynamic volumes than Windows snap-in Disk Management utility.
+To extend different types of dynamic volumes, try MiniTool Partition Wizard Pro Edition now!